 Want to Know More?

-If you have any questions, comments or concerns about non-lethal deer management techniques, please let us know via email at DeerManagement@a2gov.org or call 734.794.6295.
-We hope that the information provided is useful to the citizens of Ann Arbor and welcome any feedback you may have pertaining to this subject.
+If you have any questions about non-lethal deer management techniques, please email at [email protected] or call 734.794.6295.
+We hope that the information provided is useful to the citizens of Ann Arbor.
+We welcome any feedback you may have.

 Here is a list of the documents the City of Ann Arbor reviewed for this article:

 Beauchamp, G.K.
 1997.
 Chemical signals and repellency.
 Pages 1–10 in J. R. Mason, ed., Repellents in Wildlife Management Proceedings.
 USDA National Wildlife Research Center.
 Fort

 Beringer, J.,VerCauteren K., and Millspaugh J. 2003.
 Evaluation of an Animal-Activated Scarecrow and a Monofilament Fence for Reducing Deer Use of Soybean Fields

 Wildlife Society Bulletin (1973-2006) Vol. 31, No. 2 (Summer, 2003), pp. 492-498

 Beringer, J., L.P.
 Hansen, R.A.
 Heinen, and N.F.
 Giessman.
 1994.
 Use of dogs to reduce damage by deer to a white pine plantation.
 Wildlife Society Bulletin 22:627-632.